Opentrons/Protocols/384_plate_filling/README.md

 	* Plate Filling

 ## Description
-Easily fill a 384 well plate using a p10 8-channel pipette, without tip changes.
+Easily fill a 384 well plate using a p10 8-channel pipette without tip changes.
 Use the field labeled "well volume" below to define your preferred volume.
 You can input any volume from 1-10uL.

 ## Notes
 * One row of tips is used throughout the entire run.
 If you want to implement tip changes or modify your pipette, see our [API documentation](https://docs.opentrons.com) for tips on how to modify your Python script.